adjeim/express-video-api/README.md

 - [ ] Create [a Twilio account](https://www.twilio.com/referral/D4tqHM) if you don't have one yet.
 It's free!
 - [ ] Clone this repository.
+- [ ] Generate a new API Key from the [Twilio console](https://www.twilio.com/console/project/api-keys).
 - [ ] Create a .env file by copying the .env.template file.
-Replace the placeholder text with the values for your Twilio Account SID and Auth Token.
+Replace the placeholder text with the values for your Twilio Account SID, Auth Token, API Key, and API Key Secret.
 - [ ] Run `npm install`
 - [ ] Run `npm run start`
 - [ ] A log statement in your terminal will let you know that the server is running! :tada: